wallenc/deployAKS/README.md

 ### At a high level this guide walks through the following

-- Creating a service principal with a limited scope
-- Deploying AKS using an already existing VNET/subnet
-- Securing Helm and Tiller with Windows CA issued certificates
+- Installing and configuring Helm and Tiller
 - Creating an internal load balancer
 - Creating the ingress controller using private IPs and SSL termination
 - Deploying a demo application